Crockett and Jones…since 1879

 When you arrive at the address, it’s always surprising to see such a robust Victorian building in a ‘normal street’ claustrophobically packed on all four sides with terrace houses and cars parked nose to nose.
 Only the early bird gets a parking space within a streets distance!

-It had been five years since I last visited Crockett & Jones.
+It had been five years since I last visited Crockett and Jones.
 I received a call from them to come back and refresh their image bank with industrial photographs of the factory and process’s.

 The first thing that hits you is an intoxicating mix of glues, leathers and polish.
 It feels familiar, like the smell of pear drops.
 Apart from a few fresh coats of paint, it was comforting to know that not a huge amount had changed and it was nice to see faces that I recognised immediately.
 As you walk on to the factory floor there is a satisfying hum of machines and people beavering away, with the occasional person looking a bit daunted as I take out a camera and attach it to the tripod.